Marcos Moreno (physician): Covid-19 pandemic

-Environmental Health Policy
+Environmental health policy

 In 2022, Moreno contributed to a publication in The Lancet led by his former Udall scholar colleague Victor Lopez-Carmen, documenting case reviews and evidence of what he and the team termed "environmental violence" against Yaqui communities in the Rio Yaqui Valley of Sonora, Mexico.
 The publication compiled data and reported numerous examples of ailing health, fetal birth/ developmental anomalies, cognitive delays, all in conjunction with evidence of elevated blood pesticide levels in this same populace.
-This publication was notably critical of United States Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) statute, which allows “pesticides that are not approved – or registered – for use in the U.S.” to be manufactured in the U.S. and exported elsewhere, as is the case for many of the pesticides used in the Rio Yaqui Valley.
+This publication was notably critical of United States Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) statute, which allows "pesticides that are not approved – or registered – for use in the U.S." to be manufactured in the U.S. and exported elsewhere, as is the case for many of the pesticides used in the Rio Yaqui Valley.

-Native American Community Health
+Native American community health

-Moreno has written at length regarding the challenges faced by Native American communities, with one of his major pieces being a chapter titled America’s Forgotten Minority in the book Global Indigenous Youth: Through Their Eyes.
+Moreno has written at length regarding the challenges faced by Native American communities, with one of his major pieces being a chapter titled America's Forgotten Minority in the book Global Indigenous Youth: Through Their Eyes.
 Published in 2019, the book represents a collaborative project by the United Nations and Columbia University's Institute of Human Rights, with aims to resolve the lack of information and knowledge about Indigenous Peoples from the first-hand perspective of youth from all seven United Nations regions; Africa; Asia; Europe; Latin America and the Caribbean, Oceania and North America.
 "The book presents Indigenous youth realities, challenges, struggles and visions for the respect of their rights, eloquently depicted in this volume-the voices of a continuing and renewed international Indigenous Peoples movement."
 Within this book, Moreno was one of two authors selected to represent the North American region, and the only author from the United States.
 Moreno attended the official book launch at the United Nations Headquarters in New York City, where he spoke at the books press conference about his chapter, and the continued need for further development of US Indian country/ Native American communities.
 Moreno would go on to further discuss the changing landscape of Native American communities and their healthcare needs in a separate book chapter titled Bridging the Gap, in the book American Indian Health Disparities in the 21st Century, published in 2021.